 Bicyclists Involved in Vehicle Accidents

 Like pedestrians, when cyclists are involved in an accident, they may suffer life-threatening injuries while the driver remains completely unharmed.
 In some cases, a driver may cause a cyclist to crash and not even realize they were responsible.
 Cyclists can also be much more prone to accidents involving cars because they are riding side-by-side with cars on the road.
 Injury accidents between cyclists and vehicles can be more complicated because the cyclist may not have insurance to cover the cost of their injuries or property damage.
 It is important for cyclists to have an advocate for them in court, to make sure they are compensated for their injuries, and for the cost of their damaged bike.

 In a vehicle accident claim, the plaintiff will generally be seeking damages to compensate for injuries.
 Damages are made up of economic damages and non-economic damages.
 Economic damages include things like past and future medical care, lost wages, loss in earning capacity, and property damage.
 Non-economic damages can include pain and suffering, emotional distress, loss of consortium, loss of enjoyment of life, and loss of companionship.

 Baltimore Car Accident Victim Representation

 Vehicle and transportation accidents can involve a single-driver or multiple drivers.
 Injuries can impact drivers, passengers, and even people walking down the sidewalk.
 Vehicle accident claims can be complicated, involving multiple parties and insurance companies.
 Contact an attorney with experience in handling vehicle injury accidents to make sure you get the compensation you deserve.
 If you were injured in an accident, contact the law firm of Gilman & Bedigian.
-Our experienced attorneys have years of experience handling motor vehicle and personal injury cases throughout Maryland.
+Our experienced attorneys have years of experience handling motor vehicle and personal injury cases in Baltimore and throughout Maryland.
 Do not hesitate to contact our offices today for a free consultation.